A commitment to student success

-Strong performance on the national board examinations is one of the most important factors contributing to success obtaining a Caribean medical school residency match.
+Strong performance on the national board examinations is one of the most important factors contributing to success obtaining a residency match.
 Graduates of international medical schools abroad must take and pass USMLE if they want to practice in the United States.
-This is a critical requirement for AUC students who hope to be licensed to practice in the U.S. The USMLE Step 1 exam is designed to assess medical students’ knowledge of the basic science foundation of clinical practice.
+This is a critical requirement for AUC students who plan to obtain licensure to practice in the U.S. The USMLE Step 1 exam is designed to assess medical students’ knowledge of the basic science foundation of clinical practice.

 USMLE Step 1 Performance Matches US in 2012

-In 2012, AUC students achieved a first-time pass rate of 96 percent on Step 1 of the United States Medical Licensing Examination, according to institutional reporting.
+In 2012, AUC students achieved a first-time pass rate of 96 percent on Step 1 of the United States Medical Licensing Examination.
 This is the same rate achieved by US and Canadian medical schools in 2012.

 American University of the Caribbean School of Medicine graduates have obtained residencies in traditionally highly competitive fields and many report having been offered a choice of residency placement by the time they graduate.
 Over 200 graduates of American University of the Caribbean obtained residency appointments in 2013 in their first attempt, the vast majority through the National Registry Match Program.
 In the 2013 Match, about two-thirds of AUC graduates who matched secured a residency in primary care (family medicine, internal medicine, or pediatrics).
 The AUC Match list for 2012-13 also includes anesthesiology, emergency medicine, neurology, pathology, radiology, and other competitive specialties.
 Over the last four years (2010-2013), the residency attainment rate for first-time, eligible graduates, who actively sought residency has averaged 87%.”